Learning that

 Hand your kid a real mystery — no answer key.

-The Lighthouse Lemonade Mystery is a short, print-and-go case built from messy, real-world data.
+The Lighthouse Lemonade Mystery is a short, print-and-go case built from realistic, messy data.
 Your kid plays detective: sort the clues, spot the trap everyone falls for, and figure out what actually happened.
 No multiple choice.
 No right answer to look up.
 Just thinking.

 • A print-and-go mystery your kid can crack at the kitchen table — pen and paper, no screens or logins.